GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses

 \subsection{Pre-training}

 Self-supervised learning has been applied with success for pre-training deep learning models \cite{erhan2010does, liu2019roberta, bertology}.
 It allows a model to learn how to perform tasks without human supervision~\citep{AndrewZisserman, mundhenk2018improvements} by learning a universal embedding that can be fine-tuned to solve multiple downstream tasks.
 In this work, we employed three (3) self-supervised learning strategies to pre-train the BiLSTM and GNN in \approach, namely \textit{node classification}, \textit{context prediction}~\citep{hu2019strategies}, and \textit{variational graph encoding} (VGAE) \citep{kipf2016variational}.
 Node (or Instruction) classification trains the model to infer the type of an instruction, given its embedding.
 Context prediction requires the model to predict a masked node representation, given its surrounding context.
 Variational graph encoding (VGAE) learns to encode and decode the code dependence graph structure.
 Note that these pretraining procedures \emph{do not} require any human-labeled datasets.
 The model learns from the raw datasets without any human supervision.
-We provide more pre-training details in the supplementary material.